-A. No. To be considered for early entrance to first grade, children who are not six by September 1 will have to meet the early entrance requirements.
+No. To be considered for early entrance to kindergarten, children who turn five after September 1st will have to participate in the above assessment process and meet the early entrance requirements.

-A. Children who turn five or six on or before September 1 are age-eligible according to Illinois state law and therefore entitled to enter kindergarten or first grade respectively.
-A child whose birth date falls between September 1stand December 31st may be considered for early entrance but must meet the district’s criteria that demonstrate the child’s skills are in the superior range of development.
+Children who turn five on or before September 1st are age-eligible according to Illinois state law and therefore entitled to enter kindergarten.
+A child whose birth date falls between September 1st and October 31st may be considered for early entrance to kindergarten, but must meet the district’s criteria outlined above.

-- The intent of the early entrance process is to offer a stimulating academic environment for students who are capable of excelling in a classroom setting with children one year older.
+- The intent of the early entrance process is to offer a stimulating academic and social environment for students who are capable of excelling in a classroom setting with children one year older.

 - The standards for early entrance are high to ensure that students are not frustrated by their advanced placement.